PDM4AR/exercises/docs/03-informedgraphsearch.md

 ## Informed graph search

-In this exercise you'll be implementing weighted graph search algoritms for finding the shortest path within a map.
+In this exercise we look at weighted graph and related search algorithms for finding the shortest path.
-Specifically, you'll have to implement 2 algorithms: Uniform Cost Search (UCS) and A*.
+Specifically, you are tasked with the implementation of two algorithms: Uniform Cost Search (UCS) and A*.

 ### Graph structures

 In this exercise we need to augment the `AdjacencyList` seen in <a href="./02-graphsearch.html" target="_top">Exercise 2</a>
-to keep track of the weights of the edges.
+to keep track of the weights on the edges.
 A simple extension is the following:

 ```python
 @dataclass